dotku/js-media-player/README.md

-# js-media-player
+# JS Media Player
+I realized that HTML5 Video is cached ready by preload feature by default.
-I realized that it would be faster to load file directly from web than download it to the local, so here is the project.
+      It is faster to load file directly from browser compare to download to the local.
+So I created this project to load the web videos.